Blog

 • The Netherhole Martyr – Dramatic Reading

 When?
-2 May 2025, 6-7.30pmWhere?
-Old Library (drinks) and Crypt of St-Peter-in-the-East (performance) From the website: The year is 1320 in the stinking town of Netherhole.
-A young nun feels the hand of God clutch her guts, an ambitious Earl issues a dangerous decree, and a ghost rises from the river.
-Doctors, priests and rumours… Read more: The Netherhole Martyr – Dramatic Reading
+2 May 2025, 6-8pmWhere?
+Old Library (drinks) and Crypt of St-Peter-in-the-East (performance) Come one, come all!
+Prepare to worship the power of a good shit and marvel at the agonies and ecstasies of excrement!
+The year is 1320 in the stinking town of Netherhole.
+A young nun feels the hand of God clutch her… Read more: The Netherhole Martyr – Dramatic Reading

 • Medieval Matters HT25, Week 8